 B i o g r a p h y

-Jennifer Carpenter's love for the recorder began while earning her Bachelor of Music in clarinet performance at the University of North Carolina at Greensboro.
+Recorder player and music historian Jennifer Carpenter's love for the instrument began while earning her Bachelor of Music in clarinet performance at the University of North Carolina at Greensboro.
 Her pursuit of early music studies brought her to study at the University of North Texas where she received a Master of Music degree in musicology with an emphasis in early music performance and is ABD (all but dissertation) for her PhD in the same field from UNT.

 As a recorder player, Jennifer performs regularly as a soloist and in early music ensembles and baroque orchestras in both Texas and Colorado.
-She is a member of Parish House Baroque, Colorado Springs' early music ensemble, and Byrd on a Wire, a Renaissance ensemble.
+She is a member of Parish House Baroque, Colorado Springs' early music ensemble.